-Harvey Weinstein Reaches Tentative $25 Million Deal To Settle Sex Claims
+Harvey Weinstein Reaches Tentative $25 Million Deal To Settle Sex Misconduct Claims

 As NPR's Andrew Limbong reported, the settlement money will not come from Harvey Weinstein himself, but rather the insurance companies that represent his old studio, the Weinstein Company.
 More than $12 million of the settlement will pay the legal costs accrued by Weinstein and his associates.

-While the deal, if approved, may settle civil claims, Weinstein is still scheduled to face a criminal trial in New York in January on charges of sexually assaulting two women.
+Weinstein is still scheduled to face a criminal trial in New York in January on charges of sexually assaulting two women.
 Weinstein has maintained his innocence.